 CANNAZYM Improves Nutrients Uptake

 To make it even better, CANNAZYM’s formula also includes Desert plant extract and vitamins.
 What do they do?
-They help improve the water and nutrient uptake of roots and stimulate the crop’s natural defence mechanisms.
+They help improve roots’ water and nutrient uptake and stimulate the crop’s natural defence mechanisms.

 CANNAZYM Stimulates New Roots Formation

 Yes!
 CANNAZYM does not only help you get rid of dead roots by turning them into usable nutrients for your plants.
 It also stimulates the formation of new healthy roots.
-And you know that one of the keys of a healthy, thriving plant is a big, beautiful, healthy root system.
+And you know that one of the keys to a healthy, thriving plant is an extensive, beautiful, healthy root system.